 - 1. Complete the required number of program clock hours. - 2.
-Complete and submit all practical skill assignments via the monthly worksheets, to demonstrate completion of practical skill requirements. - 3.
-Complete all assigned written and practical exams with a passing score.
+Complete and submit all CourseKey assignments, to demonstrate completion of State requirements. - 3.
+Pass the school's final written and practical exams. - 4.
+Complete the required theory hours and pass all written theory exams.